 - Common Terminology for The Insurance Restoration Process

 - Contact Tuckey Today for Emergency Restoration Services

 What Does a Restoration Company Do?

 If you have recently experienced wind, water, or storm damage, we are here for you!
 To get started, contact your insurance company to notify them of the damage and tell them you want to work with Tuckey Restoration.
 We can help you find the right way to approach the damage and get your Carlisle, PA, home back to normal as soon as possible.
 After contacting your insurance, read this page to learn about the full restoration insurance claims process

 Insurance claims are a hassle.
 Paperwork, deadlines, checks – let alone the work that goes into restoring your home after fire, wind, water, or storm damage.
-Here’s a roadmap from the team at Tuckey Restoration that sheds some light on the process.
+Keep in mind, all insurance carriers and plans are different.
+Be sure to talk with your agent to understand what’s covered.
+Here’s a roadmap from the team at Tuckey Restoration that may shed some light on the process.

 “How does the restoration insurance claim process work?
 I just experienced some damage to my home from wind/water/fire/storm – what happens now?”

 The restoration insurance claim process generally consists of the following five steps: